bornite/Project-Euler/072/problem.md

 It can be seen that there are 21 elements in this set.

-How many elements would be contained in the set of reduced proper fractions for $d \lt 1,000,000$?
+How many elements would be contained in the set of reduced proper fractions for $d \leq 1,000,000$?